 Zac Greene represents individual and corporate clients in business disputes and white collar criminal matters.

 Zac’s civil practice is focused on business litigation in state and federal trial courts and courts of appeal.
 He frequently represents commercial entities and financial institutions in matters involving breach of contract, negligence, fraud, unfair competition, securities, and government regulation.
 He also represents public entities in constitutional litigation.
 Zac's diverse appellate experience includes briefing and arguing cases addressing contract law, antitrust law, public pensions, legislative procedure, legislative privilege, constitutional law, and civil rights.

 Zac also represents companies and individuals in internal investigations and government investigations and enforcement proceedings.
 Zac's experience includes guiding clients through interactions with the U.S. Department of Justice (DOJ), U.S. Securities and Exchange Commission (SEC), U.S. Environmental Protection Agency (EPA), federal inspectors general (OIG), and state agencies.
-He has represented clients in prosecutions charging mail and wire fraud, healthcare fraud, immigration violations, and public corruption, and in investigations involving those areas as well as the Foreign Corrupt Practices Act (FCPA), environmental regulation, nuclear power regulation under the Atomic Energy Act, and antitrust.
+He has represented clients in prosecutions charging mail and wire fraud, healthcare fraud, immigration violations, and public corruption, and in investigations involving those areas as well as the Foreign Corrupt Practices Act (FCPA), environmental regulation, nuclear power regulation, and antitrust.

 As chair of the firm’s Crisis Management Group, Zac collaborates with attorneys in various practices to leverage Miller & Martin’s deep corporate and dispute resolution experience to help clients prepare for and deal with business crises.